Understanding behaviour needs the science of psychology.

 Links assessments of behaviours, and business outcomes, to improvement actions you can track through Jira.

-Reflects the behaviours that are strongest, not a checklist of actions.
+Assesses the behaviours that are strongest, not a team survey of subjective actions.

 Stage Four organisations are high performers.
 Their teams regularly show consistent high throughput at a high level of quality and sustainable pace.
 It shouldn’t be unusual for their teams to double their throughput when the type of work is consistent over a few months.